OleHolmNielsen/Niflheim_system/Slurm_configuration.rst

   JobSubmitPlugins=lua

 which will make Slurm_ use the ``/etc/slurm/job_submit.lua`` script.
-Make sure to distribute slurm.conf_ to all nodes.
+Make sure to distribute slurm.conf_ to all nodes (or use a configless_ setup).

 Then reconfigure ``slurmctld``::